CLI Reference

 • Model is specified

-• Warns about targets using unimplemented modes (@mcp, @skill)
+• Warns about targets using unimplemented modes (@mcp)

 $ vibe check